-Join Tim Grey for an in-depth discussion in this video Creating a multi-image composite, part of Creating Composites in Photoshop.
+Join Tim Grey for an in-depth discussion in this video Creating a multi-image composite, part of Photoshop: Creating Composites (2012).

 The basic tools for creating composite images, are relatively straightforward. …Once you understand how to use those tools, then the real key becomes figuring …out different creative ways that you can employ those tools to create interesting images. …In this case, I'm going to create a composite that consist of multiple …images, and, in fact, multiple images that are, in many ways, the exact same …image, just captured at a different time.
 I was photographing jets coming in for …landing, and, in many cases, I captured the exact same scene or close to the …exact same scene, multiple times as the jet approached.…

 So you can see that I have roughly the same composition for all three, there was …a little bit of movement of the camera from frame to frame, because it was not …on a tripod.
 But what's really moving, is the jet …itself, and so I'd like to create a composite that blends all three of those …jets, well, all three versions of the same jet, into one final image. …Let's take a look at how it's done.
 I'll go ahead and click on the first …

 - Creating automatic composites